 The Michigan Shakespeare Festival is the premier regional event for those who revel in the elaborate language and bawdy humor of the Great Bard.
-This festival brings high-quality theatrical productions to Michigan year after year, drawing respected actors and theatre patrons from across the nation to the Baughman Theater in the George E. Potter Center on the campus of Jackson College.
+This festival brings high-quality theatrical productions to Jackson, Michigan every year, drawing respected actors and theater patrons from across the nation to the Baughman Theater in the George E. Potter Center on the campus of Jackson College.

 For more information about the upcoming season visit MichiganShakespeareFestival.com

 Taming of the Shrew

 by William Shakespeare

 More than 150 cultural events are showcased annually in the Potter Center, including Broadway productions, national and international touring shows, local community groups, in-school productions and visiting performers.
 The Potter Center... » More Information

 More than 150 cultural events are showcased annually in the Potter Center, including Broadway productions, national and international touring shows, local community groups, in-school productions and visiting performers.
 The Potter Center houses three theaters: Ruth M. Day Theatre, Michael Baughman Theater and the Harold V. Sheffer Music Hall.
 The campus complex has enjoyed national attention after more than 30 years of welcoming familiar stars and outstanding productions to the campus.
 A great public outdoor sculpture, Victory Reconstructed, can be seen from the top floors of the building.

 The Federer Rooms are a complex of seminar & meeting rooms that are centrally located on the first floor of Potter Center.
 These rooms provide ideal facilities for the accommodation of meetings, seminars, luncheons, films, etc. Food arrangements are made through Continental Services Catering at 517.783.1521.
 For more information on the Federer Rooms, please contact the Cultural Affairs Office at 517.796.8473.